-Each standard specifies which part of the environment it applies to as a location in Victoria.
-This means that a standard may apply only to a specific location, like Port Phillip Bay, or to the whole of Victoria.
+A standard specifies where in Victoria it applies to.
+For example, a standard may apply to only Port Phillip Bay, or to all of Victoria.

-- make other decisions under the Act that may have an impact on the environmental values of a location
+- making other decisions under the Environment Protection Act 2017 (the Act) that may impact a location’s environmental values

-- set benchmarks and goals for maintaining environment values in the long term
+- setting benchmarks and goals for maintaining long-term environmental values

-- monitor changes in the environment over time.
+- monitoring changes in the environment over time.